revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

-1. Brief us on Exception Handling (or) What is exception?
+1. Brief us on Exception Handling (or) What is an exception?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)